Beware The Self-Centered

 I hear the snorts of horses close to me.

-My pawn achieved a blow you had not seen.
+For they achieved a blow you had not seen.

 Your haughty laugh has ended at his hand;